<-BackHow to do bottom-up market sizing in Africa with practical tips

 Population of users/companies who will buy your product

 Defining your audience is the most important step in your entire market sizing exercise.
-If done properly, it will give you a clear picture of how many people customers you could acquire in different segments.
+If done properly, it will give you a clear picture of how many customers you could acquire in different segments.

 Objective: Estimate total market demand